Hope and despair: Kathy Gannon on 35 years in Afghanistan

 I said the shooter didn’t represent a nation, a people.
 For me, it was Dr. Mangal who represented Afghanistan and Afghans.

-I have reported on Afghanistan for The AP for the past 35 years, during an extraordinary series of events and regime changes.
+I have reported on Afghanistan for the AP for the past 35 years, during an extraordinary series of events and regime changes.
 Through it all, the kindness and resilience of ordinary Afghans has shone through – which is also what has made it so painful to watch the slow erosion of their hope.

 I have always been amazed at how Afghans stubbornly hung on to hope against all odds.
 But by 2018, a Gallup poll showed that the fraction of people in Afghanistan with hope in the future was the lowest ever recorded anywhere.

-I arrived in Afghanistan in 1986, in the middle of the cold war.
+I arrived in Afghanistan in 1986, in the middle of the Cold War.
 It seems a lifetime ago.
 It is.

 Then, the enemy attacking Afghanistan was the communist former Soviet Union, dubbed godless by United States President Ronald Reagan.
 The defenders were the U.S.-backed religious mujahedeen, defined as those who engage in holy war, championed by Reagan as freedom fighters.

-At that time, the god versus communism message was strong.
+At that time, the God versus communism message was strong.
 The University of Nebraska even crafted an anti-communist curriculum to teach English to the millions of Afghan refugees living in camps in neighboring Pakistan.
 The university made the alphabet simple: J was for Jihad or holy war against the communists; K was for the Kalashnikov guns used in jihad, and I was for Infidel, which described the communists themselves.

 There was even a math program.
-The questions went something like: If there were 10 communists and you killed 5, how many would you have left?
+The questions went something like: If there were 10 communists and you killed five, how many would you have left?

 When I covered the mujahedeen, I spent a lot of time and effort on being stronger, walking longer, climbing harder and faster.
 At one point, I ran out of a dirty mud hut with them and hid under a nearby cluster of trees.
 Just minutes later, Russian helicopter gunships flew low, strafed the trees and all but destroyed the hut.